 Body aches and pains are a problem for many people, regardless of age.
 The aches could be from exercise as easily as it can be the result of regular everyday activities (text neck, anyone?)
 One fantastic way to ease the pain is through massage therapy.

-Massage involves the manipulation of soft body tissues and has been practiced around the world throughout history.
+Massage involves the manipulation of soft body tissues and has been practised around the world throughout history.
 It’s one of the earliest tools humans used for pain relief and has been proven to be beneficial in a wide range of conditions including arthritis, depression, autism, HIV, and cancer.

-The many positive effects of massage therapy has led to massive growth in the massage industry.
+The many positive effects of massage therapy have led to massive growth in the massage industry.
 And because we are living in this technologically-advanced age, is it really any surprise that massage has gotten the “millennial upgrade” by way of massage guns?

 If you’re looking to get a massage gun in Australia, there are several brands out in the market right now.
 But are they even worth it and which is the best?

 #1 – Increase blood flow